David Brading: Early life and education

-In 1999, Brading was made Professor in Latin American History at Cambridge University.
+In 1999, Brading was made Professor in Latin American History at the University of Cambridge.

+Brading died on 19 April 2024, aged 87.

 Works

 In 1992, Brading's book The First America: The Spanish Monarchy, Creole Patriots, and the Liberal State, 1492–1867 was published.
 Its central thesis was that Spaniards born in the New World (creoles) had an American cultural identity, a creole consciousness, distinct from those born and raised in Spain (peninsulares).
 A review in the journal History declared it to be a book of major importance on the topic, as did a review in the Journal of Latin American Studies.
-The Mexican literary magazine Letras Libres "said it occupies a place of honor in the library of neophytes and scholars."
+The Mexican literary magazine Letras Libres said that "it occupies a place of honor in the library of neophytes and scholars".